Master's in Public Administration

 For additional information on the JD-MPA program, please visit the SDSU JD/MPA Program Page and the USD JD/MPA Program Page.

-- Apply to the University via Cal State Apply (by February 1, 2025).
+- Complete the University Online Application via Cal State Apply – Must be completed by February 1.

-- 500-word statement of your interest in the SDSU MPA program and your motivation for pursuing this degree
+- Personal Statement: 500-word statement of your interest in the SDSU MPA program and your motivation for pursuing this degree.

 International applicants are welcome and encouraged to apply.